 Access Local Labor

 As globalization increases, many U.S. companies are moving back to investing in local economies.
-Hiring individuals for outsourcing who have a vested interest in their community creates worker friendship in a flexible team atmosphere.
-Better employee morale results in less absenteeism, higher engagement and greater productivity.
+Hiring individuals for outsourcing, who have invested interest in their community, creates worker friendship in a flexible team atmosphere.
+Better employee morale results in less absenteeism, higher engagement, and greater productivity.

 Logistics and Warehousing